pegasus-isi/pegasus/doc/sphinx/user-guide/optimization.rst

 determined by the value of two parameters associated with the smaller jobs.
 Both these parameters are specified by the use of a PEGASUS namespace profile keys.
-The keys can be specified at any of the placeholders for the profiles (abstract transformation in the DAX, site in the site catalog, transformation in the transformation catalog).
-The normal overloading semantics apply i.e. profile in transformation catalog overrides the one in the site catalog and that in turn overrides the one in the DAX.
+The keys can be specified at any of the placeholders for the profiles (abstract transformation in the Abstract Workflow, site in the site catalog, transformation in the transformation catalog).
+The normal overloading semantics apply i.e. profile in transformation catalog overrides the one in the site catalog and that in turn overrides the one in the Abstract Workflow.
 The two parameters are described below.

 -  **clusters.size factor**